 –

-STEAM POWER - In the 1850’s under the partnership of Headly & Manning, The Eagle Foundry manufactured a wide variety of steam powered machinery and engines including engine boilers, gasometers and pumps for use on the land or for drainage.
+The sculpture is part of a series celebrating The Eagle Foundry where in the 1850’s under the partnership of Headly & Manning, a wide variety of steam powered machinery and engines were manufactured including engine boilers, gasometers and pumps for use on the land or for drainage.
+The artwork has been positioned on an expansion joint of the elevation and plays with a lever’s open or close position.

-PYE TELEVISION 1937 - A 5-inch Pye television receiver was priced at 21 guineas and within two years the company had sold 2000 sets at an average price of £34.
+A series of paving and three stools celebrating the Cambridge designed PYE TELEVISION 1937 – A 5- inch Pye television receiver was priced at 21 guineas and within two years the company had sold 2000 sets at an average price of £34.
 1949 Pye claimed to be ‘The largest TV manufacturer in Britain’.

 STEREOSCAN - The Stereoscan was the first commercial scanning electron microscope in the world.
 It could magnify up to around 100,000 times.
 It was developed at the University of Cambridge’s Engineering department in 1965.
 It was named ‘one of the 100 most significant new technical products of the year’.